 Conditions To Be Met In Halal Pharmaceutical Manufacturing

 According to Malaysian standards, Halal is defined as, ‘things or actions granted by Sharia law without punishment imposed on the doer’.
 Halal pharmaceuticals do not contain any derivative of pork or pork in any form.
-They also include all aspects of hygiene and cleanliness as they maintain hygiene related to all the aspects such as personal, equipment, dress, premises.
+They also include all aspects of hygiene and cleanliness as they maintain hygiene related to all the aspects such as personnel, equipment, dress, and premises.

 - they do not contain any najs or impure parts or products

-- They are safe for consumption, non-poisonous, non-intoxicating or non-hazardous to health according to the prescribed dosage
+- They are safe for consumption, non-poisonous, non-intoxicating, or non-hazardous to health according to the prescribed dosage

-- They are not prepared, processed or manufactured using equipment contaminated with any form of najs
+- They are not prepared, processed, or manufactured using equipment contaminated with any form of najs

 - They do not contain any human parts or derivatives that are not permitted by Shariah

 Halal pharmaceuticals are manufactured according to certification laws set by halal certification systems.
-Halal Certification systems started in Malaysia in the 1980s and currently, more than 400 Halal certified organizations are active in the Halal pharmaceuticals industry
+Halal Certification systems started in Malaysia in the 1980s and currently, more than 400 Halal-certified organizations are active in the Halal pharmaceuticals industry

 Rising awareness regarding the availability of various types of Halal pharmaceuticals among Muslims is also expected to increase its demand soon.
 Government initiatives for certification based on ingredients used in pharmaceutical products are also supporting the growth of the Halal pharmaceutical industry globally.